saicharanpatel/M2-Embsys/Project/Abstract/README.md

 )Keypad is used to send the requests to the controller either enroll the new one or to save the attendance or to exit.

-*LCD display displays the messages related to the commands received*
+*LCD DISPLAY displays the messages related to the commands received*